gt-cs3220/gt-cs3220.github.io/labday3.md

 i.e.) what signals should be in from_de_to_fe from_wb_to_de etc.

-step 4. modify the PC increment logic in the FE stage.
+step 4. modify the stall signal in the front-end.
 PC will be increamented by instruction size every cycle

-step 5. progagate PC value to all the pipeline latches. and add wires that shows PC contents. eg) PC_DE, PC_AGEX, PC_WB etc.
+step 5.look for the code that propogate PC values in each pipeline

-step 6. add all PC value in each pipeline latch in the wave form. run simulation (Behavior simulation)
+eg) PC_DE, PC_AGEX, PC_WB etc.  add all PC value in each pipeline latch in the wave form. run simulation (Behavior simulation)